longturn/freeciv21/docs/Contributing/eval-pull-request.rst

 ========

 For each Pull Request, a set of tests are run automatically.
 When the tests do not pass, the author is expected to fix the problems before someone tries to test the code.
-There is an exception to this for simple changes with code formatting issues (as flagged by the automated ``clang-format`` test): in this case, the author of the Pull Request or a maintainer can request automatic reformatting of the code by adding a comment that contains the case-sensitive phrase "Auto clang-format".
-This triggers a script that, if successful, fixes the code formatting by adding a new commit to the branch of the Pull Request.

 This page assumes the user knows how to use :file:`git`, compile Freeciv21 and use GitHub.